-Kali Venable is an innovative journalist who tells stories about the way we live — stories that empower people to engage with their communities and expand their worldview.
-She is currently looking to fill a need for compelling journalism, where ever it arises.
+Kali Venable is an innovative journalist, who seeks to tell stories about the way we live — stories that empower people to engage with their communities and expand their worldview.
+Currently, she works as a research and production assistant on a documentary film project in the San Francisco Bay Area.
+At the same time, she is looking to fill a need for compelling journalism or storytelling, where ever it arises.